Hyphalus wisei

 Hyphalus wisei is a species of intertidal beetle endemic to New Zealand.

 Description

 The adult beetle is 1.1 - 1.2 mm long and has a black body with pale coloured setae that give the insect a grey appearance.
 The larvae of this beetle are 2 mm long and are coloured pale to dark brown.
-Both the adult beetle and its larva are very similar in appearance to the species Hyphalus insularis.
+Both the adult beetle and its larvae are very similar in appearance to the species Hyphalus insularis.

 Distribution

 This species has been found in Rodney County near Te Hāwere-a-Maki / Goat Island.
 This species has also been found on Cuvier Island.